fatma-fendri/Fullstack_Test/README.md

 # Or with uvicorn directly:
 uvicorn main:app --reload --port 8000
 ```
+The backend will start on `http://localhost:8000`

-5. Run the tests
+To run the tests :
 ```bash
 python -m pytest -v tests
 ```
-The backend will start on `http://localhost:8000`

 ### Frontend Setup